awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

 }
 ```

-For a tutorial walkthrough of setting up a simple AWS Lambda function that listens for Amazon ECS task events and writes them out to a CloudWatch Logs log stream, see [Tutorial: Listening for Amazon ECS CloudWatch Events](ecs_cwet.md)\.

-For a tutorial walkthrough of creating an SNS topic to email you when a task state change event occurs, see [Tutorial: Sending Amazon Simple Notification Service alerts for task stopped events](ecs_cwet2.md)\.

 ## Service action events<a name="ecs_service_events"></a>

 Amazon ECS sends service action events with the detail type **ECS Service Action**\.
 Unlike the container instance and task state change events, the service action events do not include a version number in the `details` response field\.
 The following is an event pattern that is used to create an EventBridge rule for Amazon ECS service action events\.
 For more information, see [Creating an EventBridge Rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-eventbridge-rule.html) in the *Amazon EventBridge User Guide*\.